cristian-gonnzalez/cpp_httpserver/README.md

 # C++ HTTP Server (Modern C++20 Example)

-This repository contains a **minimal HTTP server written in C++**, designed as a **focused example to explore modern C++20 features and clean code structure**.
+This repository contains a **minimal HTTP server written in C++**, created as a focused example for exploring modern C++20 features and clean code structure.

-The project demonstrates how a small, self-contained codebase can be organized using modern C++ practices while implementing a simple HTTP / REST-style protocol from scratch.
+The project focuses on code organization, use of modern C++ practices, and the implementation of a simple HTTP / REST-style protocol built from scratch.

 The implementation is intentionally scoped and minimal, prioritizing **readability, structure, and design clarity** over full HTTP compliance or